wilsonmar/oss-perf/README.md

 This github public repo shows how to combine several "totally free" **open-source software** to measure performance, load, and capacity risks by
-a) creating artificial load in
+a) creating artificial load on
 b) a sample web app and
 c) sending metrics from verious sources into a central repository that
 d) allows various visualizations over time and various ohter dimensions which